jangboolee/personal-website/personal/content/posts/running/korea-50k/index.md

 ![Starting line](starting_line.jpg)

 While waiting for the starting gun, I couldn't help but notice that I was the only runner wearing minimal shoes (that I could see), and most were wearing maximalist shoes.
-Different strokes for different folks, but I personaly think that everyone can benefit from incorporating minimalist shoes to strengthen the feet and legs and to get attuned to listening to your feet's receptors.
+Different strokes for different folks, but I personaly think that everyone can benefit from incorporating minimalist shoes to strengthen the feet and legs and to get attuned to listening to your feet's sensory receptors.
 Plus, feeling the ground while running is fun!

 ![A single minimal shoe in a sea of maximalist shoes](shoes.jpg)